-This look is a deep chocolate brown, which is a hair inspiration created by stylist Sofia Davila of Brick Township, NJ.
+Opt for a deep chocolate brown.
 The best thing about this medium brown hair color is the shine and sophistication this look gives off.

-To achieve a hair dark brown hue, Davila recommends a conditioning color to add shine and keep the hair as healthy as possible.
+To achieve a hair dark brown hue, use a conditioning color to add shine and keep the hair as healthy as possible..

 Color-safe shampoo, conditioner, and styling products are a must to maintain this hue.
-Davila mentions, “I highly recommend sulfate-free products such as Redken’s Color Extend Magnetics line.”
+Use sulfate-free products such as Redken’s Color Extend Magnetics line.

 Dark hair dye reflects beautifully on someone with an olive or tan skin tone.
 Redken’s Shades EQ Cream is a no-lift, no-ammonia hair color, so it’s ideal for someone who does not require gray coverage but wants to add depth and shine to their hair.

 Shade of Black Ink

 Look how flattering this natural-looking mane is!
 The color, which is as dark as a natural shade of black ink, is very versatile for any age, style, or hair type.
 Got such beautiful mid-length hair with a natural wavy texture?
 Feel free to add bangs to upgrade your look without compromising your hair length.

 Dark colors make the best shiny hair ever with hints of chestnut highlights!
 Notice how smooth this shade of deep brown is on a longer mid-length chop.
 It works great on thick and straight tresses, creating a sleeker finish.
 When washing your locks, use a sulfate-free shampoo for a longer-lasting vibrant hue.